 Students who are interested in attending school here may want to learn more about the economy, popular industries, and other information about the city.
 To learn more about the economic landscape in Phoenix and the surrounding area, we reached out to Christine Mackay, City of Phoenix Community & Economic Development Director.

-RWM: What are the top industries in Phoenix?
+RWM: Can you tell us what you think are the top industries in Phoenix?

 - Phoenix composite cost of living index: 93.6 (100 is the national average)